Skip to main content

 Y - Use Position Control (full control)

-Prevents a position from being overfilled when you assign pay rates to employees in Human Resources or create a job posting in Recruitment.
+Prevents a position from being overfilled when you assign pay rates to employees in Human Resources or create a position requisition.
 This option also tracks the salary expenditures budgeted for positions.

 T - Tracking Mode

-Allows positions to be overfilled in both Human Resources and Recruitment.
+Allows positions to be overfilled.
 The system issues a warning when you exceed a position's occupancy limit, but it allows you to overfill the position.
 This option does not support budget tracking.

 N - Do Not Use Position Control